allyface/phase-2-challenge/part-4/quiz.md

   And you were in the `linkedin-for-dancers` folder.
 What command would you use to change folders to the `pinterest-for-dogs` folder?

+../pinterest-for-dogs

 - What keyboard shortcut do you use, in your editor, when you want to open a specific file?

+cmd - b

 - What files or folders do you want all git repositories to ignore?

+node_modules .DS_Store

+other operating system files, application files, language and framework files, files downloaded with package managers, and Credentials.
+Basically anything that the project itself doesn't use or needs to be kept private.

 - What is the main difference between `==` and `===` in JavaScript?

+`==` checks for equality, but is not strict, `===` is strict and checks both value and type